tbop02k/DataScience_language_trend/readme.md

 ![1554546123790](assets/1554546123790.png)

-Simply say,  MDS is one of dimensionality reduction algorithm that enable to plot multidimensional data into 2-D or higher dimensional space.
+Simply put,  MDS is one of dimensionality reduction algorithms that enable us to plot multidimensional data into a 2-D or a higher dimensional space.

-**MDS find desire points that minimize stress loss.
-MDS fits with stress values near zero are the best.**
+**MDS finds desire points that minimize stress loss, therefore MDS is a good fit for stress values near zero**

  ( Here, dij is actual distance and ||xi-xj|| is predicted distance ( 2D in this example) )